René Thomas (racing driver): Biography

 On 6 July 1924 at Arpajon, France, Thomas set a new world land speed record when he drove a Delage at 143.31 mph.

-On 28 May 1973 he returned to Indianapolis to drive his winning Delage in a series of parade laps, prior to the start of the 1973 Indianapolis 500.
+On 28 May 1973, Thomas returned to Indianapolis to drive his winning Delage in a series of parade laps, prior to the start of the 1973 Indianapolis 500.
 Although he did not drive the car himself, he did sit in the seat where the riding mechanic would sit.

-He died on 23 September 1975 in Paris, France, at age 89.
+Thomas died on 23 September 1975 in Paris, France, at age 89.

 Aviation

 Beginning around 1910 Thomas flew airplanes for the Antoinette company whose president was Leon Levavasseur.
 Hubert Latham was one of Thomas's fellow Antoinette test pilots.
 Thomas competed in early aviation competitions throughout Europe.
 In Milan Italy in October 1910 Thomas was involved in the world's first mid-air collision when his Antoinette monoplane fell onto the Farman biplane of Scottish aviator Captain Bertram Dickson.
 Thomas miraculously was not seriously injured but Dickson suffered internal injuries and never fully recovered, eventually dying in 1913.